abinit/abinit/doc/tutorial/wannier90.md

     cp ../tw90_1.files .
     cp ../tw90_1.in .

-Wannier90 also uses a secondary input file which is called wannier90.win.
+Wannier90 also uses a secondary input file called wannier90.win.
 Therefore, you must include this file in the folder:

     cp ../wannier90.win .